secretstartups/handbook/security/security-assurance/security-risk/third-party-risk-management.html.md

 ## Third Party Minimum Security Standards
 TPRM utilizes a risk-based approach when assessing third parties.
 Specific procedures used to assess different vendor types / risk profiles can be found below.

-The following findings will likely require a risk acceptance and result in a higher vendor residual risk score:
+The following items often reflect Security defiencies that may result in a higher vendor residual risk score:
-1. Inability to integrate with *[Okta](/handbook/business-technology/okta/#what-is-okta) (system-related reviews)
+1. Inability to integrate with *[Okta](/handbook/business-technology/okta/#what-is-okta)
-1. Lack of third-party assessment (ISO 270001, SOC2 Type 2)
+1. Lack of third-party Security attestation (ISO 270001, SOC2 Type 2)
 1. Lack of background checks for employees and contractors
-1. Lack of MFA capabilities (system-related reviews)
+1. Systems lacking multi-factor authentication (MFA) capabilities
-1. Lack of evidence for a recent penetration test (system-related reviews)
+1. Systems lacking evidence of a recent penetration test

 *While Okta SSO integration is GitLab's preferred method, IT Engineering can review and approve alternative SSO methods on a case by case basis.
 Exceptions must be submitted and reviewed through an [IT EngOps issue](https://gitlab.com/gitlab-com/it/engops/issue-tracker/-/issues/?sort=due_date&state=opened&first_page_size=100) before approval of the vendor's services.

+Deficiencies identified are reviewed in the context of the vendor's greater Security environment and the data transmitted.
+If a material risk to GitLab data is identified, a Risk Acceptance is drafted and presented to the Business Owner for review.
+See the **TPRM Risk Acceptance Process** section below.

 ## Procedure
 Where GitLab controls, owns, or is otherwise responsible for data, the diagram below depicts TPRM procedures based on the [Data Classification](/handbook/security/data-classification-standard.html) of data shared with the third party.